-How to buy... headphones
+What headphones should I buy? | Stuff

 Poisoning the air around you with Little Mix is definitely a bad thing, but for some people allowing their music to be tainted by the sounds of the real world is just as bad.
 If you’re one of those people, you want to be looking at getting a pair of headphones that offer noise isolation or noise cancellation.

 The noise isolation is just a physical barrier that blocks sound, so most in-ears do it as well as some on-ears.
-Noise cancellation requires outside noise to be actively monitored and canceled out with opposite frequencies.
+Noise cancellation requires outside noise to be actively monitored and cancelled out with opposite frequencies.
 It’s more technical and therefore generally more expensive, and it’s better with constant, consistent sounds such as a plane’s engine than with things like voices.

 3) Cutting the cables

 Wires are so last decade, aren’t they?
-Particularly with headphones, where they’re so reviled that the iPhone now doesn’t even have a headphone socket.
+Particularly with headphones, where they’re so reviled that most phones don’t even have a headphone socket.
 Luckily, there are loads of good wireless headphones out there now, almost all of which use Bluetooth to stream audio from your phone, tablet or laptop and into your ears.

 But while these can feel as liberating as a nudist beach, there are also some downsides.
 They need to be powered, for a start, so if they’re not charged when you leave the house you might have to go without music for the journey to work.
 And strictly speaking, wireless headphones don’t sound as good as those with wires, although most listeners are unlikely to notice.